 Annual Governance Statement for the Governing Body

 Settle C.E.
-(VC) Primary School
+(VC) Primary School and Kirkby-in-Malhamdale United (VA) Primary School

 In accordance with the Government’s requirement for all governing bodies, the 3 core strategic functions of the Settle C.E.
 Primary School Governing Board are: